naa986/wp-paypal/wp-paypal/readme.txt

 * The content type of the sale notification email.
 The default is "Plain Text".
 But you can also set it to "HTML"
 * The body of the sale notification email.

-You can use various email tags in the body of an email to dynamically change its content.
+You can use various email tags in the subject/body of an email to dynamically change its content.
 You can find the full list of available email tags in the [WordPress PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.

 === How to Create a PayPal Button ===